Fact Check: Repeat Posts About 'Approximately 2 Years Old' Boy Taken To Police Station Are NOT Authentic -- Bait & Switch For Real Estate Ads

 (Source: Facebook screenshot taken on Fri Oct.
 11 15:10:29 2024 UTC)

-A search of Facebook using keywords from this post ("This little boy, approximately 2 years old") yielded multiple posts with the same photos seen above but listing different locations.
+A search of Facebook using keywords from the October 10, 2024, version of the claim ("This little boy, approximately 2 years old") yielded multiple posts with the same photos seen above but listing different locations.
 Lead Stories has concealed the boy's face in the screenshots below:

 Angeline-Boy-FB-1.jpg